Resume Tips

 6. Proofread for Errors

-Make sure you carefully go over your resume to ensure there are no grammatical or spelling errors.
-A minor error can make a bad impression on prospective employers.
+Make sure you carefully check your resume for grammatical or spelling errors.
+Even the smallest error could result in a negative impression for potential employers.

 Conclusion